intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 TODO: Diagram for DAP

+# Analysis of Privacy Partioning

+TODO: Provide a framework for analyzing the privacy properties of partitioned contexts

+TODO: Discuss how privacy breaks down when assumptions are violated

 # Impacts of Partitioning

 Applying privacy partitioning to communication protocols lead to a substantial change in communication patterns.